end2endzone/ShellAnything/UserManual.md

 There are two applications `arguments.debugger.console.exe` and `arguments.debugger.window.exe`.
 The first is a console application, the second is a windows application.
 Both applications will show the individual command line arguments received from [&lt;exec&gt; action](#exec-action).

-This tool allows one to properly escape string values to use as command line parameters.
+This tool allows one to validate that he properly escaped string values to use as command line parameters.
+Test your &lt;exec&gt; actions with _arguments.debugger_ until all your arguments are ready.
+Then switch your actions to launch your actual programs.

 For example, if you execute the following menu action:
 ```xml